In 2019, only 3% of eCommerce website visits converted into purchases.

 Virtual and augmented reality are revolutionizing industries and making it possible for shoppers to see, feel and even try out the products they mean to buy.

-eCommerse sites selling items like clothing and furniture can benefit greatly from this trend.
+eCommerce sites selling items like clothing and furniture can benefit greatly from this trend.

 More brands are releasing apps that use VR so customers can try different items before buying them.

-The big trend in eCommerce is automated order fulfillment and minimal human involvement in the functioning of eCommerce website on a daily basis.
+The big trend in eCommerce is automated order fulfillment and minimal human involvement in the functioning of an eCommerce website on a daily basis.

 This automation will be vital for the success of these businesses as it reduces redundant, repetitive tasks to a minimum.

-Takeaways On eCommerce Issues And Challenges
+Key Takeaways On Challenges of eCommerce

 Managing your own eCommerce business, you may have already encountered some of these challenges while some others may be around the bend.